ScottLogic/blog/_posts/2025-08-20-making-visual-comparison-test-maintenance-easier-with-github-actions.md

 Once the workflow has been added to the default branch of the codebase (e.g., `develop`, `main`), you can run it against your branch either through the GitHub UI Actions tab or using GitHub CLI.
 The Playwright tests will generate new baseline screenshots, and your regression suite should be back in the green.

-If you’d like to see an example run of this workflow with new files being committed, you can find that [here].
+If you’d like to see an example run of this workflow with new files being committed, you can find that [here](https://github.com/ScottLogic/sl-tech-carbon-estimator/actions/runs/17045665875).
 You’ll notice there are two jobs — one for each OS.

 ---